MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-clouds.md

 ---
-title: Get started with SQL Server in the Cloud | Microsoft Docs
+title: Get started with SQL Server (on Linux) in the Cloud
+titleSuffix: SQL Server
-description: This quickstart shows how to run the SQL Server on Linux in the cloud of your choice.
+description: This quickstart shows how to run SQL Server on Linux in the cloud of your choice.
 author: MikeRayMSFT
 ms.author: mikeray
 manager: craigg
 ms.date: 10/25/2017
 ms.topic: conceptual
 ms.prod: sql
-ms.custom: "sql-linux"
+ms.custom: "sql-linux, seodec18"
 ms.technology: linux
 ms.assetid:
 ---
-# Quickstart: Run the SQL Server in the cloud
+# Quickstart: Run SQL Server in the cloud

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]